Click for larger image

-So, one evening in the dorm I heard someone playing the new Queensrÿche album, Empire.
-Not yet in possession of my own copy (being a DJ, he'd regularly have early access to coolness like this), but fairly sure what I was hearing was the 'rÿche, I followed my ears.
-And found Dan, with his dorm room open, jamming to "Jet City Woman."
+Not yet in possession of the album, but fairly sure what I was hearing was the 'rÿche, I followed my ears.
+Dan was jamming with his dorm room open, introducing the rest of us to "Jet City Woman."

-I was fascinated with his gear, and he showed me how to program separate tracks-as played on the keyboard, using patches from his Korg-into the Alesis digital recorder.
-Having already multi-tracked plenty of my own (analog) stuff, the concepts were already there, and it didn't take long to pick up on the workings of Dan's digital gear.
+I was fascinated with his gear, and he showed me how to program separate tracks -- as played on the keyboard, using patches from his Korg-into the Alesis digital recorder.
+Having already multi-tracked plenty of my own (analog) stuff, the concepts were already there, and it didn't take long to pick up on the workings of Dan's nifty digital gear.

 We were both huge fans of Rush, and pretty soon decided to put together a collection songs, calling the project "Slush" (our brilliant transfusion of "sloppy" + "rush").
 These were to be Yankovich-like spoofs of actual Rush songs, my having programmed the 'band' into his Alesis, and Dan having sung all the goofy lyrics we'd written for them .